The 20 Best Acute Mountain Sickness Doctors in Japan

 Yamanashi, JP

-Tadashi Uno practices in Yamanashi, Japan.
+Tadashi Uno practices practicing medicine in Yamanashi, Japan.
 Mr. Uno is rated as an Advanced expert by MediFind in the treatment of Acute Mountain Sickness.
-His top areas of expertise are Acute Mountain Sickness, Cerebral Hypoxia, Dehydration, and Headache.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Acute Mountain Sickness, Cerebral Hypoxia, Dehydration, and Headache.

 Advanced in Acute Mountain Sickness